 Who is authorized to register with the Appellate Court's new online service known as ACIS Online?

-Any attorney licensed to practice law in Alabama or any attorney approved to appear pro hac vise before an Appellate Court in Alabama.
+Any attorney licensed to practice law in Alabama or any attorney approved to appear pro hac vice before an Appellate Court in Alabama.

 Does it cost anything to register with ACIS Online?